solo-system/solo-system.github.io/documentation/memory_cards/index.md

 ## Capacities

-micro-SD cards come in sizes up to (currently 256Gb).
+micro-SD cards come in sizes up to (currently) 256Gb.
 This table shows their capacity in terms of how many hours (or days) they can store, for lots of different recording parameters.
 (Remember the default setup is 16000 Hz sample rate, mono).